November 25, 2024

 Events Calendar

-The next Blind and Visually Impaired User Group (VIBUG) meeting will take place on Saturday, April 13, 2024 at 1:00pm via Zoom.
+The next meeting of Blind and Visually Impaired User Group (VIBUG) will take place on Saturday, December 14, 2024 at 1:00pm via Zoom.
 Further information and how to join is listed at https://vibug.org/.

 Below are landing page links for the MCB Rehabilitation Council (RC), and the MCB Statutory Advisory Board (SAB).
 You may want to bookmark them and check them often for time-sensitive entries.
 They contain details of upcoming events and meetings, recordings of recent meetings, and other relevant information.